LucasSD/docvault/README.md

 # Introduction

 The aim of this project was to create a website to upload and store important documents.
-The website has been deployed using AWS Elastic Beanstalk and is live at https://docvault37.eba-8bqt95tj.us-west-2.elasticbeanstalk.com/
+The website is currently not deployed, having been deployed previously using AWS Elastic Beanstalk.

 ## To Use